myelin0/Leaderboard/README.md

 > Set up project with webpack & modular JavaScript sending and receiving data from/to the Leaderboard API.
 ![screenshot](/assets/bg.png)

+## Live Link

+In the following link, you can view the [Leaderboard Project](https://myelin0.github.io/Leaderboard/)

 ## Built With

 -Javascript